 This next image is of Tyler at the very end of the workshop (it was over) trying to finish up the wiring and placement of that final apex piece.
 Everything got compacted and brought around to creat a single apex.

-This is the final shot from the workshop.
+Below is the final shot from the workshop followed by the last picture of the year at home.
 In the end I needed to add a couple pieces of wire on the apex.
 I have to shorten some of the deadwood features, and give a good scrub to the tree to clean up the dead and live veins.